Specifying model signatures

 output_feature_names=['is_target_digit'])

-# Supply signature for every functions the model exposes.
-In this case only `predict`.
+# Supply a signature for every function the model exposes, in this case only `predict`.

 Copy